 The standard for rescinding parole is the “some evidence” standard.
 The parole board must simply have “some evidence” that the facts or circumstances are such that even though it at one time believed parole was appropriate, it no longer does.10

-Reasons why parole may be rescinded include:
+Reasons that parole may be rescinded include:

 - disciplinary conduct by the inmate while incarcerated,